princeantala45/ikhedut.gujarat.gov.in/README.md

 </p>

 <p align="center">
-A web-based platform inspired by the Gujarat Government iKhedut system that helps farmers easily access agricultural schemes, information, and services through a simple digital interface.
+A web-based platform inspired by the Gujarat Government iKhedut system that helps farmers access agriculture schemes and services through a simple and user-friendly digital portal.
 </p>

 ---